Sikh Tokens Devotional, Legendary & Commemorative

 Dating and the Samvat Convention

-Many Sikh religious tokens carry a Samvat year date, most commonly VS 1804 (= 1747–48 CE), which became a persistent convention repeated on re-issues for decades — functioning less as an accurate strike date than as a fixed commemorative anchor.
-A notable variant bears the numeral 400, almost certainly commemorating the four-hundredth anniversary of the birth of Guru Nanak Dev Ji.
+Many Sikh religious tokens carry a Samvat year date, most commonly VS 1804 (= 1747–48 CE), which became a persistent convention repeated on re-issues for nearly seventy years — functioning less as an accurate strike date than as a fixed commemorative anchor.
+Why VS 1804?
+Sidhu and Spink propose the date may have been chosen to mark the formation of the Dal Khalsa — the supreme deliberative body of the Sikhs — at the Akal Takht in Amritsar on Vaisakhi day, 1 Vaisakh VS 1804 (29 March 1748 CE).
+No contemporary record has yet surfaced to confirm this, but the coincidence is precise.
+A notable variant bears the numeral 400, commemorating the four-hundredth anniversary of the birth of Guru Nanak Dev Ji, which fell in 1869 CE.
+A third date category carries VS 1723 (= 1666 CE) — the birth year of Guru Gobind Singh Ji in Patna, Bihar — with the inscription Sat Kartār (The True Creator) in Gurmukhi on the reverse.
+These were almost certainly struck in the late nineteenth century as birthday anniversary commemoratives, the frozen birth year serving the same anchoring function as VS 1804.
 The Vikrama Samvat year runs approximately one year ahead of the Gregorian calendar, a detail of some significance when assigning CE equivalents.

 The Whitehead Collection — British Museum